CoolDevGA-GitHub/TrailOn-Docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Trail On's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Trail On** by CoolDevGA is a FPC (First Person Controller) Story Mode Game that shows the user a whole new dimension of fantasy.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It encourages the user's sttention to detail.
+More Information is on its website, `Trail On | CoolDevGA <https://gamedevga.wixsite.com/trailon>`_

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to do the step by step :ref:`installation` of the game.

 .. note::